IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Tax Revenue: Affects the value of tax shares.
 Potential Profit in Final Speculation: Determines the price you'll pay for properties and potential profit or loss.
 Objective
-Maximize Profit in the upcoming "Final Speculation" phase by:
+Maximize Profit in the upcoming Final Speculation phase by:
 Identifying undervalued properties.
 Estimating real property values based on final declarations.
 Planning purchases to capitalize on discrepancies between declared and real values.